xinglongzhangnudt/policy-learning-for-distributed-mpc/README.md

       ```
     *Use the keyboard to control all drones to take off and press ‘s’ to hover after a desired height.
 Then press ‘g’ to enter leader control mode.

-7. Run the DSLC code for formation control.
+7. Run the DLPC code for formation control.
     ```bash
     run_formation_promotion.sh
       ```